UN Women: Structure and functioning

-The resources required to fund all normative processes are obtained from the Entity's regular budget and approved by the General Assembly, whereas the budget for service operational processes and activities at all levels are funded from voluntary contributions and approved by the Executive Board of UN Women.
+The resources required to fund all normative processes are obtained from the Entity's regular budget and approved by the General Assembly, whereas the budget for service operational processes and activities at all levels are funded from voluntary contributions and approved by the executive board of UN Women.

-Current Executive Board composition
+Executive Board

-The 2020 Executive Board consists of:
+Jordanian Sima Sami Bahous is the executive director of UN Women as of 2023.
+The 2020 executive board consists of: